CalyxOS/calyxos/.gitlab/issue_templates/Bug.md

 ## Logs (if available, they make fixing much easier)

 ```
-(Logs can contain sensitive info, you can also email to [bugreports@calyxos.org](mailto:bugreports@calyxos.org) - please mention
+(Logs can contain sensitive info.
+You may instead wish to include them in a separate confidential
-your gitlab username and some details about the issue)
+issue.
+See the [bug reporting guide](https://calyxos.org/docs/guide/bug-reporting/) for more info.)
 ```

 ## Screenshots (if any)